SOME THINGS TO DO YOU MIGHT NOT HEAR ABOUT

 My favourite area of Agadir.
 The real Agadir where ordinary folk live and work.
 A network of streets housing small independent shops like the UK used to have when I was a child.
 See real life Morocco.
 Particularly vibrant in the evenings with cafes on every corner.

-Theres a new (almost finished) pedestrian shopping street, a market, a cinema and next to that a open square where there are three very cheerful but cheap restaurants serving three small courses for 45 dhs or have one larger plate for the same sort of price.
+Theres a market, a cinema and next to that a open square where there are three very cheerful but cheap restaurants serving three small courses for 45 dhs or have one larger plate for the same sort of price.
 Soups, tagines and salads particularly good.
 The vegetable tagine at the middle café is my favourite as is the waiter who is boss eyed.

 Just behind the supermarkets is the Artisan Centre.
 Shop where you can buy the goods, but up the steps you can actually walk around the workshops and see people hand painting the furniture and pots, making bags, embroidery etc.